Francesca Sacchi Tommasi: Career

-Etra Studio Tommasi Firenze is a Renaissance ambience which hosts, in addition to the rich collection of Marcello Tommasi, a selection of works from the other components of this extraordinary family of artists, exhibitions, presentations, workshops, and cultural events.
-Promoting a rich agenda of temporary exhibitions and concerts, the Studio is in continuity with the city's humanistic tradition.
-A bronze self-portrait sculpture of Marcello Tommasi was donated by the family to the Uffizi Gallery in 2014.
+Etra Studio Tommasi Firenze hosts the rich collection of Marcello Tommasi, as well as a selection of works from the exhibitions, presentations, workshops, and cultural events of this extraordinary family of artists.
+The Studio persists on practicing the city’s humanistic tradition by promoting a rich agenda of exhibitions and concerts.
+This is evident when the bronze self-portrait sculpture of Marcello Tommasi was donated by the family to the Uffizi Gallery in 2014.

-Etra Studio Tommasi also opened a gallery in the ancient studio of Leone Tommasi, in Pietrasanta.
-This art studio is deeply linked to the artistic history of Pietrasanta.
-It is located just outside the center of Pietrasanta, in the area of the historic foundries.
+Another gallery was opene by Etra Studio Tommasi in the ancient studio of Leone Tommasi, in Pietrasanta.
+This art studio is deeply linked to the artistic history of the town, where you can find the location just outside the center known to be an area of historic foundries.
 Since the late twenties, sculptor Leone Tommasi has worked there, followed by his son, painter and sculptor Marcello Tommasi.
 In this atelier, in the fifties, Leone Tommasi worked on the monumental sculptures for the Palazzo dell'Aiuto Sociale in Buenos Aires, and then for the project of the monument to Eva Perón, commissioned by the Argentine president Juan Domingo Péron.
-Even today, the space, illuminated by the typical large window on the north wall, contains an exceptional collection of sketches and plaster casts by the two Pietrasantini sculptors, who were loved even outside Italy, and contributed to animating an international artistic climate in Versilia.
-In 2014 Francesca Sacchi Tommasi contributed to the exhibition "Tommasi.
+Even today, the space, illuminated by the typical large window on the north wall, contains an exceptional collection of sketches and plaster casts by the two Pietrasantini sculptors.
+Their works were loved even outside Italy, and they contributed to animating an international artistic climate in Versilia.
+In 2014, Francesca Sacchi Tommasi contributed to the exhibition "Tommasi.
 Ab Imis" in Pietrasanta.
 Exhibitions held at Etra Studio Tommasi in Pietrasanta include a show on Gaetano Pesce.

-At the same time, Francesca Sacchi Tommasi is dedicated to the organization and artistic direction of exhibitions of ancient, modern, and contemporary art, including "Il Tesoro d'Italia", curated by Vittorio Sgarbi, "The Gran Tour of photographers at EXPO", edited by Italo Zannier, "Anima e Scultura", in the Vittoriale degli Italiani by d'Annunzio, "Il Museo della Follia", in the Palazzo della Ragione in Mantua, "Expo Arte contemporanea", at Villa Bagatti Valsecchi, during EXPO 2015, "You can sculpt the Soul?", with the care of Vittorio Sgarbi (museum MuSa, Salò 2016).
+At the same time, Francesca Sacchi Tommasi is dedicated to the organization and artistic direction of exhibitions of ancient, modern, and contemporary art, including "Il Tesoro d'Italia", curated by Vittorio Sgarbi, "The Gran Tour of photographers at Expo", edited by Italo Zannier, "Anima e Scultura", in the Vittoriale degli Italiani by d'Annunzio, "Il Museo della Follia", in the Palazzo della Ragione in Mantua, "Expo Arte contemporanea", at Villa Bagatti Valsecchi, during Expo 2015, "You can sculpt the Soul?", with the care of Vittorio Sgarbi (museum MuSa, Salò 2016).